LeszekR/color-juggler/README.md

 - The text is located in the middle of the screen.
 - After tapping anywhere on the screen, the background color changes to a randomly generated color.
-- The app picks from 16777216 colors using RGB - all three RGB components are randomly picked from 0-255 ranges (256 possible values each) what gives 16777216 combinations with repetition.
+- The app picks from 16777216 colors using RGB - all three RGB components are randomly picked from 0-255 ranges (256 possible values each) what gives 16777216 combinations with repetition.A

 **Additional functionality**

 - Since the text tends to vanish when the luminance difference is too narrow I implemented change of the text color as well - it is toggled between black and white.
-(I played with inversion of r,g,b first but the results of a simple algorithm were not satisfactory, the text was often lacked sufficient contrast.)
+(I played with inversion of r,g,b first but the results of a simple algorithm were not satisfactory, the text was often not contrasted enough.
+I decided then that further tweaking of the algorithm goes beyond the scope of the task.
+Still - it is perfectly doable to invert the color and adjust luminance of the text to be clear too - not only just black-white.)
-- Since the default font size of the `Text` widget seemed too small to be fun I increased the font size via `Theme.textTheme`, with default to ensure safety if no theme is provided.
+- Since the default font size of the `Text` widget seemed too small to be fun I used global `Theme.textTheme` to define bigger font, guarding against possible absence of the param in the `Theme` with default value

 **Architecture**

 - I created the app following patterns that easily scale.
-They may be more than required for this exercise, but they create a scalable foundation
+They may be an overkill for this exercise but I believe the few extra packages or classes do little harm while creating foundation for any growth in the future.
-- I chose MVC architecture and created the first feature of the app following this pattern.
+- I chose MVN architecture and created the first feature of the app following this pattern.
 It can be now easily scaled.
 Obviously it is just one of possible patterns, yet the choice seemed practical for the purpose - not overly complicated yet allowing for clear separation of concerns.
 - I separated color-changing logic in the `ColorViewController` not to mix view and domain concerns.
-- I followed the pattern of keeping state in lightweight data container allowing for future preservation of the app's state at minimal memory expenditure.
+- I followed the pattern of keeping state in cheapest possible data-container allowing for future preservation of the app's state at minimal memory expenditure.
 I created `ColorViewData` class for this purpose.
 This can be particularly important in mobile apps with large states to preserve.